 What is salad oil

-Salad oil is actually a generic term referring to a variety of oil that you can use for a recipe.
+Salad oil is a generic term referring to a variety of oil that you can use for a recipe.
 Many recipes written years ago often refer to salad oil.
-Lot’s of recipes in my grandmother’s recipe archives all call for this “salad oil”.
+Lot’s of recipes in my grandmother’s recipe archives all call for this “salad oil.”
 Salad oil is another term for a light tasting vegetable oil.
 You can use oils like vegetable, canola, corn, peanut, or other light flavored oils.
 You will want to stay away from oils that give a lot of flavor to a dish.

-You might be inclined to think that an extra virgin olive oil would be perfect for a salad oil, but it is not a good choice because an oil like an extra virgin olive oil has a lot of extra flavor.
+You might be inclined to think that an extra virgin olive oil would be perfect for a salad oil, but it is not a good choice because an oil like an extra virgin olive oil has a lot of extra flavors.
 An oil like a nut oil would also be a poor choice because they also impart a flavor that will not allow the recipe’s flavors shine through.
 So when you see a recipe with a salad oil listed in there, be sure to pick something very neutral that will not give any additional flavors.